AU-Landing-Project/au_landing/README.md

 		* page menu hooked in init of start.php

-		* handler au_landing_pagemenu in /lib/functions.php
+		* handler au_landing_pagemenu in /lib/hooks.php

+- GCL form added to group_tools other options page

+                * view extended in init

+                * view extension views/default/au_landing/gcl.php

 - adds messages count to any menu item that contains a span with the class au-messages